Islamic Books for Kids: The Ultimate Guide to Building a Muslim Library

 - • Sturdy board pages that survive teething and throwing

-- • Bold, high-contrast illustrations (babies respond to strong colors)
+- • Bold, high-contrast pictures (babies respond to strong colors)

 - • Simple words: "Allah made the sun.
 Allah made the moon.
 Allah made you."